 What are the grounds for divorce in Connecticut?

 Grounds are legally acceptable reasons for a divorce.
 The judge can grant you a divorce (or legal separation) in Connecticut if:

 - the marriage has broken down permanently; (Note: This “irretrievable breakdown” ground can generally be proven just by one spouse testifying that the marriage has broken down, even if the other spouse says it has not.
 The rest of the grounds, below, often require a more complex trial in which additional evidence needs to be presented to prove the ground);

 - you and your spouse have lived apart because of being incompatible for a continuous period of 18 months before service of the divorce complaint, and there is no reasonable expectation that you and your spouse will reconcile;

-- your spouse intentionally deceived you to enter into the marriage (referred to as a “fraudulent contract” under the law);
+- your spouse intentionally deceived you to enter into the marriage, which is referred to as a “fraudulent contract” under the law;

-- your spouse purposely deserted/abandoned you for 1 year;
+- your spouse purposely deserted/abandoned you for one year;

-- your spouse is absent for 7 years without any contact;
+- your spouse is absent for seven years without any contact;

 - your spouse habitually abuses alcohol;